Should You Stop Spanking Your Kids? Pediatrics Group Issues Stark Warning Against Doing So

 An ABC News poll from last November suggests that most parents in America are fine with the practice of physical discipline.
 Sixty-five percent of Americans approve of spanking children as a means of discipline in their home.

-That same poll seems to suggest people are not fine when someone else does the disciplining: only 26 percent said that teachers should be allowed to use phsyical punishment for kids in schools, while 72 percent of Americans (and 67 percent of parents) said that shouldn’t happen.
+That same poll seems to suggest people are not fine when someone else does the disciplining: only 26 percent said that teachers should be allowed to use physical punishment for kids in schools, while 72 percent of Americans (and 67 percent of parents) said that shouldn’t happen.

 Most parents said within that poll that they do occasionally spank their parents, with 50 percent admitting they do and 45 percent saying they don’t.
-Corporal punishment of children isn’t illegal in the United States, but a new recommendation from the American Academy of Pediatrics says the practice should stop, if parents care one iota about their kids’ mental health.
+Corporal punishment of children isn’t illegal in the United States, but a new recommendation from the American Academy of Pediatrics says the practice should stop if they care one iota about their kids’ mental health.
 The group is also urging parents who do so to cease verbally abusing their children as well.

 “Aversive disciplinary strategies, including all forms of corporal punishment and yelling at or shaming children, are minimally effective in the short-term and not effective in the long-term,” the article abstract, published in Pediatrics, stated.
 “With new evidence, researchers link corporal punishment to an increased risk of negative behavioral, cognitive, psychosocial, and emotional outcomes for children.”